ClinicalTrials.Veeva

 Full description

-The study will be conducted as a prospective crossover experimental design.
-Patients with Parkinson's disease will complete two EMST sessions (at 75% of maximum expiratory pressure), separated by a two-week period.
-One EMST session will include feedback via the SpiroGym mobile application, while the other will be conducted without such feedback.
+The study will be conducted using a prospective crossover design.
+Patients with Parkinson's disease will complete two EMST sessions, each at 75% of maximum expiratory pressure (MEP), separated by a two-week interval.
+One EMST session will include feedback via the SpiroGym mobile application, while the other will be performed without feedback.
 The order of these conditions will be randomly assigned.

 Primary hypothesis

-Visual feedback provided by the SpiroGym application during expiratory training will result in higher muscle activation, as measured by surface electromyography (sEMG), compared to training without visual feedback.
+1. Visual feedback provided by the SpiroGym application during expiratory training will result in greater muscle activation, as measured by surface electromyography (sEMG), compared with training without visual feedback.

-1. Participants using visual feedback during expiratory training will demonstrate greater expiratory performance, reflected by higher noise intensity recorded by the SpiroGym application, than participants training without visual feedback.
+2. Visual feedback during expiratory training will lead to greater expiratory performance, reflected by higher noise intensity recorded by the SpiroGym application, than training without visual feedback.

-2. Participants will report lower perceived difficulty and higher motivation to perform expiratory training exercises when visual feedback is provided, compared to when it is absent.
+3. Participants will report lower perceived difficulty and higher motivation to perform expiratory training exercises when visual feedback is provided than when it is absent.

 Enrollment